samhiatt/avian_vocalizations/report/avian-vocalizations-report.md

 ## Reflection

-A convolutional neural network was trained to predict bird species heard in input audio using audio samples collected from xeno-canto.org.
+A convolutional neural network was trained to predict the species of birds contained in audio recordings using labeled audio samples collected from xeno-canto.org.
 The samples were transformed into spectrograms and MFCCs and fed into a data generator that creates batches of equal length samples clipped from random windows of input data.
 Several classifiers and network configurations were evaluated using 3-fold cross-validation.
 The best performing classifier, as measured by calculating overall prediction accuracy, was selected and trained on the entire training dataset.
 Final classifier performance was evaluated against the test dataset.

 The naive assumption of feature independence inherent in the benchmark Naive Bayes classifier prevents it from learning the distinguishing patterns present in the spectrograms.
 The translational invariance of the CNN allows it to learn from these patterns even when they appear in different regions of the input data.
 This is in line with expected results, and in the end a CNN-based classifier was found to achieve a roughly 3X increase in accuracy over the benchmark Naive Bayes model.